“I am sorry to say that we decided against moving you to the next stage of the process, primarily for missing some essential tech skills”.

 Again, meditation is the only method I found to do exactly that.
 If you have any other personal solution to achieve this kind of awareness, please tell us how.
 You know, the comment section, yadi yada.

-We saw earlier that age is not a deciding factor for the imposter syndrome when we look at many studies on the topic.
+We saw earlier, according to most studies, that the age of a person is not a deciding factor for the imposter syndrome.
 That being said, this study found that people from 45 to 60 years old experience less these feelings than younger ones.
 Why?

 - They have other priorities than their work: their families, for example.